-During the last five years, the District has complied in all material respects with its previous continuing disclosure agreements in accordance with SEC Rule 15c2-12.
+Since its first issuance of Bonds in 2024, the District has complied in all material respects with its previous continuing disclosure agreements in accordance with SEC Rule 15c2-12.

 MISCELLANEOUS

 All estimates, statements and assumptions in this OFFICIAL STATEMENT and the APPENDIX hereto have been made on the basis of the best information available and are believed to be reliable and accurate.
 Any statements in this OFFICIAL STATEMENT involving matters of opinion or estimates, whether or not expressly so stated, are intended as such and not as representations of fact, and no representation is made that any such statements will be realized.